GETTING THE RIGHT INSURANCE

 TRUE TRAVELLER INSURANCE

-We recommend using True Traveler for all your insurance needs.
+We recommend using True Traveller for all your insurance needs outside of the UK.
 They specialise in dealing with more complicated insurance requirements such as the ones you’re likely to be experiencing.
 You can build your own package or you can speak to one of their specialists to make sure you’re covered.

 For the extreme trekker / climber, you’ll need the Ultimate Adventure Pack, as that covers you for trekking over 4,600 metres (Mont Blanc).
 There is no restriction on altitude whatsoever, so if you’re going to Everest Base Camp in Nepal (5364 metres), Island Peak (6,189 metres) or even Mera Peak, high up in the Himalayas (6,476 metres), don’t worry, you’re covered when you take out the Extreme Adventure Pack.

 They define mountaineering as climbing mountains involving ice climbing, rock climbing and mixed climbing where you carry all your belongings with you at all times.
 It normally requires the use of ropes, picks or specialist climbing equipment.
 Note they do not cover free mountaineering, climbing in remote or inaccessible regions, exploratory expeditions or new routes.
 If you are taking part in one of our ski mountaineering trips you will need to make sure you add Winter Sports Cover.